 WHICH ONE TO CHOOSE?

 It is up to you.
-Some brands sell both cruelty-free and vegan-friendly products (like Feel Good Etc.), and there are some that only apply to one of the two.
+Some brands sell both cruelty-free and vegan-friendly products (like The Hair Routine ), and there are some that only apply to one of the two.
 If you are vegan and live a vegan lifestyle, then you’re probably very strict about using animal by-products.
 Therefore you probably look for the Vegan-friendly label before anything else.
 But if you are concerned about both (and you should), then you can always check out the company’s webpage for more information.
 Most brands will be proud to state that they are cruelty-free and vegan and it will read somewhere on their webpage, just make sure it is true.

 A PENNY FOR MY THOUGHTS

 Real talk now.
 I made a lot of research for this journal entry, and I found shocking information about animal testing.
 For example, it is not reliable!
 Why?
 It is pretty simple actually.
 Animals and humans are different.
 Therefore reactions to products and medicines are different too!
 So not only it is cruel, but also, doesn´t make any sense to test products that are intended for human beings on animals.

 From now on I will be more careful about the brands I support and the products I use.
 Maybe I won’t save the world on my own, but I’ll know I am not giving my dollars to companies that don’t invest in looking for alternatives.
 I believe it’s on all of us to shape the world we want to live in.

 Be curious.
 Get informed.
 Make a list of the top 10 brands you use for personal care and look them up on the internet.
 Read their values and beliefs, and make sure they resonate with YOUR values and beliefs.
 And if they don’t?
 Time to go shopping baby!Do field research and find similar products that are sold by companies that you want to support.
 There is always a solution.